 Relationships at home or with close friends work in the Intimate and Personal zones.
 When we communicate within the community (known but not close to us) it is called a Group.
 When we deal with an open audience or public, we call that a Public Zone.

-Paralanguage is the pitch and tone of our verbal message.
+Paralanguage (How something is said, not what is said!) is the pitch and tone of our verbal message.
 "How something is said, not what is said."
 When we speak other people read our voices in addition to listening to our words.
-They pay attention to our pace of speaking, time, loudness, tone and inflection.
+They pay attention to our pace of speaking, time, loudness, tone and inflexion.
 Our tone of voice can indicate sarcasm, anger, affection, and confidence.
 Pitch is high and low modulation of voice.
 It depicts anger and happiness.
 High pitch helps to reinforce with cover and coat.
 High pitch helps to highlight the important message and low pitch can determine less importance, fatigue, and disinterest.